Centre making record investment for railway infra modernisation: PM Modi | Business

 ''In this year of Azaadi ke Amrit Kaal, we will adopt forward-looking approach to take country ahead.
 The world is looking at India with great faith; every Indian has to exert himself to live up to this expectation,'' he added.

+He also launched the 25.4-km-long fourth line between Dankuni and Chandanpur built at a cost Rs 600 crore.

+The PM also dedicated to the nation the 25.4-km double line between Nimtita and New Farakka, constructed at Rs 269 crore, and doubling of tracks between Ambari Falakata and New Maynaguri stations, and New Mainaguri and Gumanihat, built at a total cost of Rs 2,093 crore.

-Earlier in the day, Modi virtually flagged off the express in the presence of West Bengal Chief Minister Mamata Banerjee.
+Earlier in the day, Modi virtually flagged off Vande Bharat Express in the presence of West Bengal Chief Minister Mamata Banerjee.

 Also present on the occasion were Governor C V Ananda Bose and Union Railway Minister Ashwini Vaishnaw.